 Audio 9.
 Plaza de España

-This is the main town square.
+The tour continues with the audioguide at the main town square.
 Here, we find the monument to Blas Infante, the church of San Sebastian, and the fountain of Carlos III.

 The fountain, a construction of the hydraulic renovations of the eighteenth century, was completed in 1785, under the reign of Carlos III.
 In the late 18th and early 19 Centuries, Casares underwent a number of improvements in its municipal water network.